Sync Studio Mode with DCIMs

 Date Published

-Syncing Data Between Revit and DCIM Systems
+Syncing Data Between Studio Mode and DCIM Systems

 In today’s data-driven design environment, it’s increasingly important to bridge the gap between building models and the IT infrastructure they house.
 Data centers are a prime example: architects and engineers use Autodesk Revit to model the building and its systems, while IT teams use DCIM (Data Center Infrastructure Management) platforms to track racks, servers, power, and cooling in those facilities.
 Historically, these worlds were separate – facilities teams managed the building, and IT managed the equipment – but modern best practices unite them for a smarter, more efficient data center (lifelinedatacenters.com) (lifelinedatacenters.com).
-In short, syncing data between Revit and DCIM systems can create a single source of truth for data center projects, ensuring that what’s in the digital model matches what’s on the server room floor.
+In short, syncing data between Studio Mode and DCIM systems can create a single source of truth for data center projects, ensuring that what’s in the digital model matches what’s on the server room floor.

 Why Integrate BIM and DCIM?